openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 at the time to unify references and primitives under one set of type descriptors, bytecodes, and types.
-L-world gave us this unification, which addressed a significant number of the challenges we encountered in the early rounds of prototypes.
+L-world gave us this unification, which addressed a significant number of the challenges we encountered in the early rounds of prototypes, and leading to a true unification of primitives with classes.
+(The mantra for this part of the work could be described as "`Object` is the new `Any`.")

 ## Moving forward

-We intend to divide delivery of Project Valhalla into two broad phases: primitive classes, and specialized generics.
+We intend to divide delivery of Project Valhalla into two broad phases: primitive classes first, followed by specialized generics.
 (These may be further divided into delivery milestones.)
 The first phase will focus on support for primitive classes in the Java language and virtual machine, and migrating the existing primitive types to primitive classes.
-This phase will also lay the groundwork for the use of primitive classes in the JDK, and even migrating some existing value-based classes (such as `Optional` or `LocalDate`).
+This phase will also lay the groundwork for the use of primitive classes in the JDK, and even migrating some existing value-based classes (such as `Optional` or `LocalDateTime`), and is described by JEPs [401](jep401) and [402](jep402).

 The second phase will focus on generics, extending the generic type system to support instantiation with primitive classes and extending the JVM to support